Klebert-Engineering/simfil/simfil-language.md

 ```

 Arguments:
-- `expr` Expression to trace
+- `expr` The expression to trace
-- `limit` Limit of values of `expr` to store with the trace entry
+- `limit` The maximum number of values of `expr` to store with the trace entry
-- `name` Human readable name of the trace entry; defaults to the string repr. of `expr`.
+- `name` A human-readable name of the trace entry; defaults to the string representation of `expr`.

 ### `range(begin, end)`

-The function returns a value of type `irange` which overloads the following operators:
+The function returns a value of type `irange`, which overloads the following operators:
-- `==` Tests if an element is insides the range
+- `==` Tests if an element is inside the range
-- `!=` Tests if an element is outsides the range
+- `!=` Tests if an element is outside the range
 - `...` Unpacks the range to its values (e.G. `range(1,5)... => {1, 2, 3, 4, 5}`)
 - `string` Converts the range to a string representation (`'begin..end'`)